mcdope/wrpdistributor/INTEGRATION.md

 	- a statuscode of 400 in case your request doesn't make sense (or some requirements failed, unlikely)
 	- a statuscode of 401 if your "Bearer" header was invalid
 	- a statuscode of 405 if you used an unsupported HTTP method
-	- a statuscode of 503 if the container could not be started (for PUT requests) or stopped (for DELETE requests)
+	- a statuscode of 503 if the container couldn't be started (for PUT requests) or stopped (for DELETE requests)

 Control is in quote since there is not much to be done.
 You will get it after some usage examples.
-Basically everything is determined by the method of your HTTP request.
-All session handling is done automagically by `wrp-distributor`.
+Basically, everything is determined by the method of your HTTP request.
+Session handling is done automagically by `wrp-distributor`.

 ## Important remarks and note ##

 `wrp-distributor` manages client sessions based on IP-address (v6 supported, too) and user-agent.
 This is enforced with a unique database key using the ip and userAgent fields.
-You most likely want to add a small "random per installation" value to the user-agent to make sure multiple user can use the distributor from the same IP address.
-You could derive it from the MAC maybe in example.
+You most likely want to add a small "random per installation" value to the user-agent to make sure multiple users can use the distributor from the same IP address.
+You could derive it from the MAC, maybe in example.

 Else each user from that IP would share the same `wrp` container.
-This would cause a heck of confusions with users, would be borderline useless - and very insecure.
-Yes, this is annoying but that's the price to avoid logins and keep the codebase simple and easy to maintain.
+This would cause a heck of confusion with users, would be borderline useless — and very insecure.
+Yes, this is annoying, but that's the price to avoid logins and keep the codebase simple and easy to maintain.

 Also: in case you modify `wrp-distributor` for your project make sure to adhere to the license - you MUST publish your modified sources even if you don't distribute them and use them only to provide a service.
 See LICENSE and README.md for details.